openmrv/MRV/Modules_2/ccdc.md

 *   Describe the key components of CCDC including the different algorithm parameters.
 *   Run CCDC using both a “point and click” interface and through scripting with the Javascript programming language.
 *   Create maps of spectral and land cover change.
-*   Visualize CCDC model coefficients and relate them to properties of the land surface.

 ## 2.0 Continuous Change Detection and Classification (CCDC)